-4.2 By way of surrender and regrant
+5.2 By way of surrender and regrant

-The Localism Act 2011 provides rights for some tenants to swap homes with each other while retaining their security of tenure.
+The Localism Act 2011 introduced rights for some tenants to swap homes with each other while retaining their security of tenure.
 By this process, each tenant surrenders their original tenancy and is granted a new one of the same type.
 We have extended this right to all tenants who are eligible for a mutual exchange.
-Where an incoming tenant holds a fixed term tenancy, we issue you them with an assured tenancy, in line with our tenancy policy.
+Where an incoming tenant holds a fixed term tenancy, we issue you them with an assured tenancy, in line with our Tenancy policy.

-5.0 Grounds for refusal
+6.0 Grounds for refusal

-We approve or refuse all mutual exchanges within 42 days of receiving a full application with supporting documents from an NHG tenant.
+We approve or refuse all mutual exchanges within 42 days of receiving a full application with supporting documents from a Notting Hill Genesis tenant.